mEyob/ds-challenge/README.md

 55044             1
 ```

-Let us check the suppliers located in zip code 95691 and how many purchases are made from them
+Let us check the suppliers located in zip code 95691 and the number of purchases completed from them

 ```python
 df.loc[df["Supplier Zip Code"] == '95691', "Supplier Name"].value_counts()